Cheltenham Placepot Guide and Tipsby Darren Brett

 The Placepot is an excellent value bet and often returns large dividends.
 To win the Placepot you have to select a horse to be placed in each of the first six races at a meeting.
 As well as being great value it gives you an interest in a large number of races for just a potentially small investment.

 Finding a horse to place in six consecutive races is obviously not going to be easy, especially at the Cheltenham Festival, but if you do manage it can really pay big dividends, just as happened on the final day of the 2010 Festival when the placepot paid over 40,000 for 1pound!

-The 2012 Cheltenham meeting returned the following amounts for a £1 stake;
+Last year's Cheltenham meeting returned the following amounts for a £1 stake;

 How to make your Cheltenham Placepot Bet

 Placepots are run by Tote.
 All stakes are added to a pool and this forms the total from which the winning amount is declared, after some deductions.
 You must stake at least £2 for a single line but most people place a number of lines or "perms".
 A rising multiple of at least 10p is used, providing a minimum total of £2 is staked.